-- Certain parking areas are reserved for visitors, staff, or law student permit parking, as designated by posted signs and/or pavement markings.
+- Parking areas are reserved for visitors, staff, or law student parking only, as designated by posted signs and/or pavement markings.
 All other parking is available for commuting students and visitors on a first-come-first-serve basis.

 - Daily parking pass dispensing machines are located in the Upper Griswold, Lower Griswold, Law School, and Graduate Campus parking lots.
 Daily permits must be visibly displayed on the driver’s side of the vehicle dashboard.

-- The vehicle license plate number must be written in ink on machine-issued daily passes, or the vehicle will be subject to a parking citation and fine.
+- The vehicle license plate number must be written in ink on machine-issued daily passes, or the vehicle will be subject to citation.

 - Any vehicle that has received 3 or more parking citations will be subject to immobilization or towing.
 A vehicle may be impounded without notice and at the owner’s expense.

-- For further information about parking, see Transportation and Parking Regulations.
+- Enforcement of parking regulations is carried out at all times.
+For further information about parking, see Transportation and Parking Regulations.

 Reserved Parking for Disabled Persons